Color Guard in Marching Season

 Why join the Guard?

-The best part of Color Guard, however, is not necessarily the dance, equipment, props, championships or trips.
+But the best part of Color Guard, is not necessarily the dance, equipment, props, championships or trips.
 Participation in the Color Guard promotes the development of physical fitness, self-confidence, discipline and other life skills.
 And you don’t have to be an experienced dancer to join, just a willingness to learn and stick with it.
 Color guard members become a family for one another throughout their high school experience and it will leave you with life long memories and friends.

 FAQs About Color Guard: